jwikman/nab-al-tools/extension/README.md

 ### NAB: Import Translations from .csv

+Imports and updates targets in translation units (`trans-unit` elements) of selected XLF file from a .csv file.

+**Requirements of the .csv file:**

-Imports and updates targets of selected XLF file from a .csv file.
-Column order must match the exported column order of `NAB: Export Translations to .csv`.
+1. Column order must match the exported column order of `NAB: Export Translations to .csv`.

-Steps:
+1. The columns in the .csv file must be separated by tabs.
+1. The values in the `Id` and `Source` columns must not be modified from the exported values.

+**Steps:**

 1. Run `NAB: Import Translations from .csv` from command palette.
 2. Select which XLF file to update.
 3. Select .csv file to import.
-4. File is imported, any changed target values are updated and the number of updated trans-units is shown in an information box.
+4. File is imported, any changed target values are updated and the number of updated translation units is shown in an information box.

 ### Snippets